Spectrum-Aware Debiasing: A Modern Inference Framework with Applications to Principal Components Regression: Introduction

 \subsection{Organization}

 We organize the rest of the paper as follows.
 In Section \ref{sec:assumption}, we introduce our assumptions and preliminaries.
 In Sections \ref{subsectionmrdeb} and \ref{section:pcar}, we introduce our Spectrum-Aware and PCR-Spectrum-Aware methods with formal guarantees.
-In Section \ref{section:asympchar}, we present our proof outline and technical novelties.
 Finally in Section \ref{sec:conc}, we conclude with potential directions for future work.